Trolleybus: Off-wire power developments

 With the re-introduction of hybrid designs, trolleybuses are no longer tied to overhead wires.
-The Public Service Company of New Jersey, with Yellow Coach, developed "All Service Vehicles;" trackless trolleys capable of operating as gas-electric buses when off wire, and used them successfully between 1935 and 1948.
+The Public Service Company of New Jersey, with Yellow Coach, developed "All Service Vehicles"; trackless trolleys capable of operating as gas-electric buses when off wire, and used them successfully between 1935 and 1948.
 Since the 1980s, systems such as Muni in San Francisco, TransLink in Vancouver, and Beijing, among others, have bought trolleybuses equipped with batteries to allow them to operate fairly long distances away from the wires.
 Supercapacitors can be also used to move buses short distances.

 Trolleybuses can optionally be equipped either with limited off-wire capability—a small diesel engine or battery pack—for auxiliary or emergency use only, or full dual-mode capability.
 A simple auxiliary power unit can allow a trolleybus to get around a route blockage or can reduce the amount (or complexity) of overhead wiring needed at operating garages (depots).
 This capability has become increasingly common in newer trolleybuses, particularly in China, North America and Europe, where the vast majority of new trolleybuses delivered since the 1990s are fitted with at least limited off-wire capability.
 These have gradually replaced older trolleybuses which lacked such capability.
 In Philadelphia, new trackless trolleys equipped with small hybrid diesel-electric power units for operating short distances off-wire were placed in service by SEPTA in 2008.
 This is instead of the trolleys using a conventional diesel drive train or battery-only system for their off-wire movement.

 King County Metro in Seattle, Washington and the MBTA in Boston's Silver Line have used dual-mode buses that run on electric power from overhead wires on a fixed right-of-way and on diesel power on city streets.
 Metro used special-order articulated Breda buses, introduced in 1990, and most were retired in 2005.
 A limited number of the Breda dual-mode buses had their diesel engines removed, and operated exclusively as trolleybuses until 2016.
 Since 2004, the MBTA has used dual-mode buses on its Silver Line (Waterfront) route.
-These are due to be replaced by diesel hybrid and battery-electric buses by 2023.
+The last of these were replaced by diesel hybrid and battery-electric buses in June 2023.